Skip to main content

 Key Features

-- Send custom text or JSON messages and view all frames with timestamps
+• Send custom text or JSON messages and view every frame with a timestamp

-- Works with local servers at ws://localhost for development
+• Works with local servers at ws://localhost during development

 Common Use Cases

-- Monitoring Server-Sent Events streams from an API
+• Monitoring a Server-Sent Events stream from an API

 Frequently Asked Questions